neeleshthakur333/jQuery_Basc_tutorial/README.md

 # jQuery_tutorial
-IF your new like and want to learn jQuery.
-You can check it out. jQuery basic
+IF your new and want to learn jQuery.
+You can check it out.

+you must have basic knowledge
+HTML,CSS,javaScript